kdbinsidebrains/site/_project/05-sdk.md

 ![sdkHomeFolder](/assets/images/project/sdk/sdkHomeFolder.png)

-and new KDB SDK will be added to configuration where you can always change any it's parameter:
+and new KDB SDK will be added to the configuration where you can always change any it's parameter:

 ![sdkOptions](/assets/images/project/sdk/sdkOptions.png)